January 2020 Yojana:- Download PDF Here

 - Decades of environmental decay is eventually posing threat to the entire ecosystem— living standards are compromised, health is affected, and above all, it questions the entire existence of the current models of growth and development.

 - Together, the world has to come to a Consensus to stand as one to overcome the challenges posed by environmental degradation.

-- India has shown leadership and commitment on environmental issues.
+- India has shown leadership and commitment to environmental issues.

 - Achieving targets for renewable energy under the Paris Agreement; push for e-vehicles and vehicle emission norms; Coalition for Disaster Resilient Infrastructure; International Solar Alliance are some of the fronts in which India has led by example.

 It is the collective responsibility to work together for ensuring sustainable development.
-There is an economy around environment, and also the economy in general is impacted by climate change and its mitigation.
+There is an economy around the environment, and also the economy, in general, is impacted by climate change and its mitigation.
 Sustainability and development need to go hand in hand.